 Use streamers to imitate baitfish, minnows, and sculpin, especially in low light conditions.

 REGULATIONS

-Note by Rich: For the purpose of this trip, fishing below the reservoir, the regs boil down to:

-Above Ladybug Ck.
-Only artificial lures may be used.
-2 trout kept.
+Note by Rich Miller: For the purpose of this trip, fishing below the reservoir, the regs boil down to: Only artificial lures with barbless hooks may be used.
+0 trout.